Home

 I am a longtime member, supporter and board member of my local dance organization, the Syracuse Country Dancers.

-Dance projects
+Various Dance projects

 The links below may be of interest to other dance geeks.